9 Proven Ways How to Make Money on Instagram (2023)

 You probably won’t make a lot of money with 1,000 followers, but it’s still possible.
 Brands typically pay anywhere from $10 per 1,000 followers to $500 for every 1,000 followers depending on your niche and engagement.

 If you have around 1,000 followers and want to make money, you should look into coupling your Instagram with other marketing channels.

 For example, you could learn how to start a blog and link to your digital products or affiliate marketing articles from Instagram.
 Additionally, you could sell products on your own website with an ecommerce platform.
 While you won’t make much money with 1,000 followers, omnichannel marketing strategies can boost your income from other channels.

 The amount of followers you need to make money on Instagram varies depending on your industry.
 While you can make money with 1,000 followers or 1 million followers, make sure to focus on engagement.

 Micro-influencers with a highly-engaged audience can be more valuable to brands than huge celebrities with millions of followers.
 Remember, brands don’t just want impressions and views, they want users to take actions – leads, email sign-ups, and sales.

 In order to quickly grow your Instagram and build up your follower count, there are many different strategies.
 Here are some of the top ones to try:

-1. Plan an Instagram strategy based on your target audience.
+1. Plan an Instagram social media marketing strategy based on your target audience.